igorkry/tnt4j-streams/README.md

 `CharacterStream` starts server socket on port defined using `Port` property.

-`LogstashJSONParser` transforms received JSON data package to Map data structure and maps map entries to activity event fields using map entry key labels. `ActivityDelim` property indicates that every line in parsed string represents single JSON data package.
+`LogstashJSONParser` transforms the received JSON data package to a Map data structure and maps map entries to activity event fields using map entry key labels.
+The `ActivityDelim` property with value `EOL` indicates that every line in the parsed stream represents a single JSON data package.

 #### HTTP request file